Table of Contents

-I have a local hiking spot down the road where I can sit on a bridge and watch the red eared slider swimming below me.
-Last week, I hiked up and found 2 red ear slider with one on either side of the bridge.
+I have a local hiking spot down the road where I can sit on a bridge and watch the red eared slider turtle swimming below me.
+Last week, I hiked up and found 2 red eared slider turtles with one on either side of the bridge.
 They seemed to have lost each other and were looking hard for the other.
-Here is video of 2 red eared slider from my hike that day and some red eared slider facts along with the 4K wildlife video.
+Here is a video of 2 red eared slider turtles from my hike that day and some facts along with the 4K wildlife video.

 Red Eared Slider Turtle Facts